princenitc/Linux/NDG Linux essentials.md

 ## Commands
 - _history_ -> this will provide with the history of the desired commands.
-If you find any command to be used from the hostory then you can call that by _!<command_number>_ this will run the particular command from the history table.
+    - If you find any command to be used from the hostory then you can call that by _!<command_number>_ this will run the particular command from the history table.
+    - Also to execute the nth command from the bottom you can type as _!<commmad_position>_.
+    - To execute most recent command type !!